Kibō (ISS module): Launch sequence

 NASA launched the JEM complex over three flights using the Space Shuttle.
 The shuttle had a large payload bay which carried the modules into orbit along with the crew.
 This is in contrast to the Russian modules, which are launched into orbit on multistage Proton rockets and then rendezvous and dock with the station automatically.

-On 12 March 2007, the Experiment Logistics Module-Pressurized Section (ELM-PS), the main laboratory, arrived at the Kennedy Space Center (KSC) from Japan.
+On 12 March 2007, the Experiment Logistics Module-Pressurized Section (ELM-PS) arrived at the Kennedy Space Center (KSC) from Japan.
 It was stored in the Space Station Processing Facility (SSPF) until launched into orbit aboard Endeavour on 11 March 2008 as part of the STS-123 mission.

-On 30 May 2003, the Pressurized Module (PM) arrived at KSC from Japan.
+On 30 May 2003, the Pressurized Module (PM), the main laboratory, arrived at KSC from Japan.
 It was stored at the SSPF until launched into orbit aboard Discovery on 31 May 2008 as part of the STS-124 mission.
 On 3 June 2008, the PM was attached to the Harmony module.
 At first the ELM-PS, the small cargo bay, was connected to a temporary location on Harmony and later, on 6 June 2008, was moved to its final berthing location on top (zenith) of the main laboratory.

 The Exposed Facility (EF) and Experiment Logistics Module-External Section (ELM-ES) arrived at KSC on 24 September 2008.
 The two elements were launched on Endeavour on 15 July 2009 as part of the STS-127 mission.
 The ELM-ES was brought back to Earth at the end of the mission.
 The assembly of the EF was completed during the fifth spacewalk of the mission.